 Musical interludes – La Roux – In For The Kill

 We must avoid falling into this trap, and so must always keep in mind that the celibate body is no purer, no more feminist, no less exploited.
 Just as a refusal to eat meat makes no change to the material basis of industrial agriculture, our refusals to fuck, much as our desires to fuck in different ways, don’t crack the material base of patriarchy.
 They may engender a better quality of life or more agency for individuals or communities, but these liberal models of “resistance” offer nothing in the way of a total break.
 This is the impasse faced by radical feminism: gestures proliferate but they only ever point towards the abolition of gender, glancing so close but never reaching the moment of Truth.

-1:07:16 – Lines In Sand: Three essays on identity, oppression, and social war – by Peter Gelderloos – MP3 – Read – Print – Archive – Torrent – YouTube
+1:07:16 – Lines In Sand: three essays on identity, oppression, and social war – intro by Peter Gelderloos – MP3 – Read – Print – Archive – Torrent – YouTube

 “…I think we all need to fiercely reject the Ally as a primary identity of

 struggle.
 You cannot give solidarity if you are not struggling first

 and foremost for your own reasons.
 To be only or primarily an ally is to

 be a parasite on others’ struggles, with no hope greater than to be a